akunbeben/strict-pomodoro/README.md

 1. When GNOME Pomodoro enters the `pomodoro` state, Strict Pomodoro:
    * Adds entries to `/etc/hosts` to redirect distracting websites to `127.0.0.1`.
+   * Closes any open browser tabs that match the blocklist.

 2. When GNOME Pomodoro switches to `short-break`, `long-break`, or becomes idle:
    * Removes the blocking entries from `/etc/hosts`.